-- 18.1 An employee's sickness absence record may comprise of a combination of short and long term absence.
-In such circumstances, each individual absence will be managed as described in Paragraphs 16 and 17 above. - 18.2 In such cases, management will review the employee's attendance record and where satisfied that the overall record is unacceptable the Capability consideration in Paragraph 20 will be initiated.
+17.1 An employee's sickness absence record may comprise of a combination of short and long term absence.
+In such circumstances, each individual absence will be managed as described in Paragraphs 15 and 16.

+17.2 In such cases, management will review the employee's attendance record and where satisfied that the overall record is unacceptable the Capability consideration in Paragraph 19 will be initiated.